admin-cf-1/cardano-coin-selection/information/specification.md

  * A coin selection algorithm should employ strategies to limit the amount of _dust_ that accumulates in the UTxO set.

+For more information on dust avoidance, see [Self Organisation in Coin Selection](#self-organization-in-coin-selection).

 # Definitions

 ### Address